RicardsGraudins/Emerging-Technologies-Project/README.md

 Alternatively you can can just run the entire notebook by clicking `Cell` followed by `Run All`.
 Remember to change the directory of the image you would like to test in step 5 and keep in mind that the training in step 4 can take a while depending on your hardware.

 **If you would like to run the project locally using *flask*, do the following:**
 Download the repository and using the command console CD into the directory/Project and type `python runme.py` or `py runme.py` depending on your version of Python.
 The application will then be accessable in your browser by going to the address displayed in the console window.
+You should also change the `UPLOAD_FOLDER` variable to a folder that is on your machine before running.

 ### Prerequisites:
 When running the code locally the following prerequisites must be installed: